fleetdm/fleet/handbook/engineering/tuf.md

 9. Disconnect both USB drives.

-10. Connect the bootable Ubuntu USB drive and restart your computer.
+10. Connect the bootable Ubuntu USB drive to the signing device and boot to Ubuntu.
 When the boot screen appears, press the key the manufacturuer has set to enter the boot menu.
 This is typically F1, F10, or ESC.

 11. On the boot menu, select the Ubuntu USB drive, then "Try or Install Ubuntu" to boot directly from the USB drive.